United States - North America

 If you are watching your budget, avoid late-night taxis and focus on subway-friendly lodging.
 The combination of a good location and transit savings usually does more for your budget than chasing a slightly cheaper hotel far from a station.

-Build a simple rhythm: a quick breakfast, a memorable lunch, and a lighter dinner.
+Keep meals simple: a quick breakfast, a memorable lunch, and a lighter dinner.
 This balances cost and energy, and it makes it easier to stay active during long walking days.

 What to see and how to pace your days